 In case you are interested in how Apple presented it in marketing 'speak', check out their video:

 - The battery life is a problem, but this limitation is quickly solved with enough power bricks and spare batteries until the next generation(s) of glasses demand less and less.
+As confirmed by Apple, 2D 'movies' can be watched for about 2,5 hours, anything else will keep the battery going for about 2 hours. it seems this is a floor, not a ceiling, average use brings it up to 3 hours

 -

 The vision pro enables more opportunities and possibilities to work 'on the go', regardless of where you are.
+A bit of travel like I do on a train for 4-5 hours or even on a plane would be a great place to use the AVP, even though it is pretty large to carry around.

 And let's make a positive example out of that, having to do work with confidential information is no longer a problem since that only exists in your headset (and activating or putting it on needs your 'pupil ID' to be recognised)

 What would a regular 'day-to-day' look like for me when I would include vision?
-Some blogs consider this will never be the case due to nausea, problems with eyesight and disconnection from the real world, but I concur.

 Time | Activity | Vision Pro Use Case |